hernanponcedeleon/Dat3M/artifact-popl/README.md

 Total wall-clock time: 0.05s
 ```

 By default in this artifact, Dartagnan uses the `yices2` SMT solver.
-Unfortunately the solver is not available in all platforms.
-You can change to the `z3` solver (which works in all platforms, but has worse performance in these benchmarks) via `export SMTSOLVER=z3`.
+If you experience problems with the SMT solver, you can change to the `z3` solver via `export SMTSOLVER=z3`.
+Notice that `z3` is much slower than `yices2` in the benchmarks of this artifact.

 ## Evaluation instructions